Graduate Program, Master of Arts in Asian Civilizations

 - South Asian Studies track

-By the end of the final semester in residence, students are expected to demonstrate, either by departmental examination or the successful completion of courses at the appropriate level, advanced competence in Chinese, Japanese, Hindi, or Sanskrit, defined generally as corresponding to the fourth-year level of language coursework in Chinese or Japanese and the third-year level in Hindi and Sanskrit.
+By the end of the final semester in residence, students are expected to demonstrate, either by departmental examination or the successful completion of courses at the appropriate level, advanced competence in Chinese, Japanese, or Sanskrit, defined generally as corresponding to the fourth-year level of language coursework in Chinese or Japanese and the third-year level in Sanskrit.

 The following apply to all MA candidates: